 - Track on the main oval were designated mainline track using the Edit Track Segment dialog for each track segment.
 This gave different track widths for mainline and side track.

-- Signal Heads were defined in the Signal Table for each of the signals to be placed on the panel.
-Triple output signal head types were used for all.
+- Signal Heads were defined in the Signal Head Table for each of the signals to be placed on the panel.
+Triple Output signal head types were used for all.

-- Signals were placed at block boundaries at the three anchor points using Set Signals at Block Boundary in the Tools menu.
+- Signal Heads were placed at block boundaries at the three anchor points using Set Signals at Block Boundary in the Tools menu.
 Add Signal Icon to Panel was checked, but Set up Logic was not.

 - Logic for signals at anchor point block boundaries was set up using Set Signals at Block Boundary by following a similar procedure.

 This is an example of what can easily be done using Layout Editor.
-For those planning to install signals, setting up a panel with blocks defined and signals placed can help in deciding where blocks and signals should be placed before actually installing them on your layout.
+For those planning to install signal heads, setting up a panel with blocks defined and signal heads placed can help in deciding where blocks and signal heads/masts should be placed before actually installing them on your layout.